Rudy Perpich: Entry into politics

 Perpich first entered politics by serving on the Hibbing school board in 1955–1956.
 The board gained notability for instituting equal pay for male and female workers.
 In 1962, he was elected to the Minnesota Senate, representing the old 63rd District, which included portions of Saint Louis County in the northeastern part of the state.
+In 1964, Perpich came out against the Vietnam War, one of the first elected officials nationwide to do so.
 He was reelected in 1966.

 In 1970, Perpich was elected the 39th lieutenant governor of Minnesota.
 He was reelected in 1974 on a ticket with Governor Wendell R. Anderson.
 (Before 1974, the governor and lieutenant governor were elected separately in Minnesota.)
 He became governor when Anderson resigned in 1976 to accept appointment to the United States Senate seat vacated by Walter Mondale, who had been elected Vice President of the United States.
 Perpich was the first Iron Range resident to hold the office.
+In 1977, he nominated Rosalie Wahl, the first woman to serve on the Minnesota Supreme Court.
+Lawyers including Esther Tomljanovich, Diana E. Murphy, and Roberta Levy were also considered.